 Mention the Okavango Delta in Botswana to any keen safari nut, like the team at Safari Guru and watch them go misty-eyed and swoon!
 This is one of Africa's top wildlife sanctuaries, a truly pristine and pure African wilderness.
 The watery wonderland offers some of the best wildlife viewing and fantastic birdlife in a myriad of rich and picturesque habitats.
 Furthermore, Botswana practices a high-value, low-volume tourism strategy to minimise adverse environmental impacts, meaning travellers can enjoy this kaleidoscope of nature without the hustle and bustle some wilderness destinations face.

-Perhaps the Okavango may not be what you have in your mind's eye when you think of a safari, but it is home to the big 5, many other predators, plains game and hundreds of species of animals and birds and offers the chance to spot creatures seldom seen elsewhere, such as sitatunga, Pels fishing owl, wild dog and the ever so majestic wattled cranes.
+While the Okavango may not be what you have in your mind's eye when you think of a safari; still, it is home to the big 5, many other predators, plains game and hundreds of species of animals and birds.
+It also offers the chance to spot creatures seldom seen elsewhere, such as sitatunga, Pels fishing owl, wild dog and the ever so majestic wattled cranes.

 UNDERSTANDING THE DESTINATION

 Within the Delta, a myriad of destinations awaits exploration.
 Start your adventure in Moremi Game Reserve, one of Africa's most picturesque and wildlife-rich areas.
 Here, you can witness the fascinating interaction between the delta's aquatic and terrestrial ecosystems, observing a wide variety of wildlife, including elephants, buffalo, and the elusive big cats.